kflinderman/Hassio/README.md

 * [Z-Wave](https://www.home-assistant.io/docs/z-wave/)

 ## Integrations, Devices, and Services
 Here is a list of all of the devices and services that I use.
 I will link to each integration.
-I will also indicated which ones require purchasing an item, I'll do this because I'm always surprised about what is available to make your home smart with what is readily available for free.
+I will also indicated which ones require purchasing an item, I'll do this because I'm always surprised about what is available to make your home smart that is readily available for free.
 I have not included everything here, because some are custom integrations which I will discuss separately.

 ### Cameras
 | Component | Integration | Requires Purchase | Part | Comment |